xxsimoxx/codepotent-update-manager/README.md

-> Painlessly push updates to your ClassicPress plugin users!
+> Painlessly push updates to your ClassicPress plugin and theme users!
 Serve updates from GitHub, your own site, or somewhere in the cloud.
 100% integrated with the ClassicPress update process; super-slim and performant.
 Incredibly easy!

 ### Always use the **[latest release](https://github.com/codepotent/php-error-log-viewer/releases/latest)** on production sites!